News

 It’s difficult to name a favourite teamLab exhibit when the art collective has so many fantastical installations across Japan, but if we were to rank all of the projects the digital art wizards have done so far, this exhibition in Kyushu would be high on the list.

 Set in the 500,000sqm Mifuneyama Rakuen in Kyushu, teamLab’s A Forest Where Gods Live digital art installation is one that demonstrates how nature can become its own form of art.
-The exhibition is currently running until November 5 2023.
+The annual exhibition is once again set to return this summer, running from July 12 until November 4 2024.

-During the day, you can see historical landmarks like the cave of 500 stone arhats (disciples of Buddha), which were hand-carved by the monk Gyoki roughly 1,300 years ago.
+During the day, you'll be able to see historical landmarks like the cave of 500 stone arhats (disciples of Buddha), which were hand-carved by the monk Gyoki roughly 1,300 years ago.

 teamLab: A Forest Where Gods Live